Budgeting for Kids: How to Make a Budget for Kids

 Now that you have some strategies in your back pocket that will help you and your child create a budget, you’ll need to figure out how to manage it.
 Here are some ideas for maintaining a personal budget:

-Notebook: Don’t underestimate the ease and satisfaction of an old-fashioned notebook that fits into a purse or backpack.
+Budget planners: Don’t underestimate the ease and satisfaction of an old-fashioned notebook that fits into a purse or backpack.
 Let your kid choose a design they love and a fancy pen (and colourful stickers) to help them track their budget and expenses.

-Create goals and make it fun
+Create savings goals and make it fun

 Set a challenge with parents and siblings: Even better?
 Make two charts, hang them side by side, and make saving an exciting race.
 Each family member has their own savings goal, but the first person to the top wins!